 - Small toys

-BrightCare Animal Emergency is a 24 hour emergency animal hospital in Mission Viejo, CA. Our highly experienced emergency vets are trained to diagnose and treat animals in crisis.
+BrightCare Animal Emergency is a 24-hour emergency animal hospital in Mission Viejo, CA. Our highly experienced emergency vets are trained to diagnose and treat animals in crisis.
 Stop by if you have a pet emergency that needs immediate attention.

-Our team of veterinarians at BrightCare Animal Emergency offers endoscopy and foreign body removal services for small animals that may have accidentally swallowed something they should’ve have.
-If you notice trouble breathing, loss of appetite, lethargy, vomiting, diarrhea, abdominal pain, dehydration, or bowel problems with your pet, alert your local veterinarian or animal emergency center immediately.
+Our team of veterinarians at BrightCare Animal Emergency offers endoscopy and foreign body removal services for small animals that may have accidentally swallowed something they should have.
+If you notice trouble breathing, loss of appetite, lethargy, vomiting, diarrhea, abdominal pain, dehydration, or bowel problems with your pet, alert your local veterinarian or an animal emergency center immediately.
 An ingested foreign body can cause serious complications in cats and dogs, so it needs to be removed as soon as possible.